There are lots of posts out there about this topic: “10 Signs of a Spiritual Awakening,” “The Top Symptoms of Awakening,” etc.

 I don’t care for the word “symptom” when it comes to waking up.
 It implies illness, when that’s the exact opposite of what’s happening here.
 Rather than “coming down” with some kind of disorder or disease, you’re actually becoming sane in a way that not everyone gets to experience this time around.

 Our collective madness is deep enough that we do not often recognize the validity of this process.
 That’s why sometimes people experiencing intense ego collapses and/or awakenings can get all kinds of diagnostic labels thrown at them, usually of the psychiatric variety.
-These diagnoses can act as a hindrance to further growth, but that’s a whole different topic for a whole different post.

 To be clear, when I say “waking up,” I mean knowing in an instant who really you are, and knowing Reality because it’s just right here.
 In Reality, who you are is not different than who anyone else is.
 This statement is an affront to the unconscious ego, which spends almost all its time defending what is special and different about who it thinks it is.
 This is common even (and sometimes more so) in spiritual circles.